utxo-company/bullet/IntentionDetails.md

   signatures: Data<List<Signature>>
 }

+// Now peeling back a layer, an intent looks like this:

+// Here we have three important fields.
+// The constraints that are checked at runtime for the intention to be valid (in addition to the signature).
+// The value that can be spent from the users account when fulfilling the intent.
-type Intent {
+// And finally the nonce to ensure each intent can only be used once. type Intent {
   constraints: Data<List<Constraint>>,
   value_leaving: (Lovelace, Data<Pair<PolicyId, OutputAssetMap>>),
   nonce: IntentNonce
 }

+// Used to ensure onchain uniqueness for each intention
-pub type IntentNonce {
+// Thus each signed intention can only be used once onchain pub type IntentNonce {
   Sequential(Int)
   Parallel(OutputReference)